 A number of bills introduced in Congress aim to do this.

-In March, we expect the House to consider two key pieces of legislation, the recently reintroduced Dream and Promise Act and the Farm Workforce Modernization Act, aimed at building a pathway to citizenship for Dreamers, TPS recipients, and undocumented farmworkers.
+The House recently passed two bipartisan pieces of legislation, the Dream and Promise Act and the Farm Workforce Modernization Act, aimed at building a pathway to citizenship for Dreamers, TPS recipients, and undocumented farmworkers.